BUILD: Growing Initiatives for Impact & Solidarity

 What began as a common need among a group of friends who were missing the flavors of home turned into a social enterprise.
 The three friends started out catering fusion global potlucks, then learned that their neighborhood is classified as a “food desert”.
 They turned their attention to enduring solutions for food security, and changed focus to permaculture community gardens.
 Eager to grow and scale their idea, and have gotten feedback from accelerator programs they’ve applied to that they need to focus on getting more clear on the basics, before they are ready to scale.
 They want to refine their marketing and branding, while making sure they continue to centre equity and community needs.
 Their main focus is how to tell their story to find different revenue sources to keep this going.

-THE TEAM
+THE founding build program TEAM

-Meet the People Shaping The Program
+Meet the People Who Shaped The Program

 Bahar